-Q13 "Areas of government policy to focus on" × Q4 "Timing of establishment or investment of foreign-affiliated companies in Japan" Note: Numerical values are in %.
-The size of value is expressed by the length of the bar based on the maximum value.
+Q13 "Areas of government policy to focus on" \times Q4 "Timing of establishment or investment of foreign-affiliated companies in Japan"

 5| "Subsidies and incentives," "provision of information," and "arrangement for recruiting" are ranked high as the support sought.

 - Overall, the top public support services that foreign affiliated companies in Japan have used or would like to use are "subsidies and incentives," "provision of information," and "arrangement for recruiting." - New entrants have a high tendency of having used or intending to use support services provided by public institutions, with a particularly high demand for "assistance in searching business partners."